arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 ```

 You know how to stub the HTTP queries because you played the sequence
 and watched the results.
-So hopefully you are stubbing with the truth.
+So hopefully, you are stubbing with the truth.

 What if the external service changes their API in a breaking way?
 Well,
 that's [more of a case for monitoring](/2015/11/monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend/)